How Long Do Pool Cartridge Filters Last? Complete Guide

 5. Track Pressure Gauge Readings

-If your system has a pressure gauge, clean your cartridge when pressure rises 8-10 PSI above the clean starting pressure.
+If your system has a pressure gauge, clean your cartridge when pressure rises 8-10 PSI above the clean starting pressure (check manufacturer specifications as this varies by system type).
 Replace the cartridge when cleaning no longer returns pressure to near the original clean reading.

 6. Evaluate Based on Usage Patterns